 AdBlock offers some unique features with its Premium plan.
 For one, the Distraction Control feature can prevent video ads from following you down the page, block newsletter pop-ups, and eliminate allow requests.

-There's also Image Swap, which is a silly feature that lets you replace ads with images of more pleasant things like kittens and dogs.
+There's also Image Swap, a silly feature that lets you replace ads with images of more pleasant things, such as kittens and dogs.
+However, we couldn't get this paid feature to work.

 AdBlock’s test results

 We test ad blockers by running them through three different testing sites.
-AdBlock Tester includes a lot of code that mimics a variety of ads to see if the ad blocker can block them.
+AdBlock Tester includes a significant amount of code that mimics various intrusive ads to test the ad blocker's ability to block them.

-Cover Your Tracks sees how well the ad blocker works at hiding you from trackers and allowing you to browse anonymously online.
+Cover Your Tracks examines how effectively the ad blocker hides you from trackers, enabling you to browse anonymously online.

-Finally, Can You Block It performs a series of tests to see how well ad blockers handle ads like pop-ups when a site first loads and banner ads.
+Finally, Can You Block It performs a series of tests to see how well ad blockers handle ads, such as pop-ups when a site first loads and banner ads.

 AdBlock scores